 Back to top

-Help Us Bring the Life-Saving Gift of Clean Water to the People of Ethiopia.
+Help us bring the life-saving gift of clean water to the people of Ethiopia.

 In Ethiopia, about 26 million people lack access to clean water.
-Our goal is to reach more than 1,800,000 Ethiopians with clean water between 2021-2025.
+With your help, our goal is to reach more than 1.8 million Ethiopians with clean water between 2021-2025.

 At World Vision, stewardship is an integral part of everything we do.
 In rare cases where donations exceed what is needed, or where local conditions prevent program implementation, World Vision will redirect funds to similar activities to help children and families in need.

 The multiplying effect from grants and donated goods may change throughout the year on identical or similar offers due to variations in the start and end dates of donor grants and our programs.